 After all these years, this is still the number one way to attack a system.
 Have them explain why their solution will not be vulnerable to SQL Injection attacks.
 They could mention using Data Access libraries that prevent this, and that all user input is sanitized in some ways.
 They should also be able to explain what SQL Injection is and what causes it.

-The following four issues (CSS, CORS, CSP, CSRF) are only relevant if you have, or are going to have, a web-based application or website.
+The following four topics (CSS, CORS, CSP, CSRF) are only relevant if you have, or are going to have, a web-based application or website.

 XSS stands for Cross-Site-Scripting.
 They should know that other than data sanitization, strict CORS and CSP settings (see below) are the primary tools for mitigating XSS attacks.